GabrielSlima/blog/articles/clean-code-clean-classes.md

         of the object.
 The behaviors should work with those data members to achieve the goal.
 The higher the cohesion, I mean, the stronger the reletionship between the elements of a module, the better.
     </p>
     <p>
-        We can make the relationship between variables and methods stronger by using the variables in methods.
+        We can make the relationship between variables and methods stronger by actually using the variables in methods.
 The more variables are used by the methods of a class, the more cohesive the class is.
         The more variables of a class a behavior/method uses, the more cohesive the behavior is to it's class and therefore, the more cohesive the class is.
         <br>
         A class is maxissively cohesive if each data member is used by each behavior member (the methods).